-There are also flight attendants Lynn (Chanel Ryan, Circus Of The Dead, Bad Kids Go to Hell) and Aeryn (Sadie Katz, Bus Party To Hell) who both have a thing for Air Marshall Anderson (Michael Paré, Battle Drone, The Debt Collector).
+There are also flight attendants Lynn (Chanel Ryan, Circus Of The Dead, Bad Kids Go to Hell) and Aeryn (Sadie Katz, Bus Party To Hell, Clown Fear) who both have a thing for Air Marshall Anderson (Michael Paré, Battle Drone, The Debt Collector).
 He also has the attention of the rather odd Rochelle (Crystal Santos, The Martial Arts Kid).

 Mayday looks good despite a lowish budget.
 Considering that the director’s career, both under his own name and as Al Passari stretches back to the 80s.
 He got his start working on actual grindhouse classics like Wild Beasts and Raiders Of Atlantis.
 He obviously learned how to get the most for less on those sets.

 A fun film that runs a fast 72 minutes, not including credits, Mayday is a good film for an afternoon watch.
 It’s due for release from Lionsgate in the near future.